CleverCloud/doc.clever-cloud.com/doc/administrate/scalability.md

 {{< image "/images/doc/scaling_vertical_scheme.jpg" "vertical scaling" >}}

-You can choose the type of Scalers you consider by defining a maximum instance size manually or just let Clever Cloud choose for you by defining nothing:
+You can choose the size of Scalers you want by defining a maximum instance size manually:

-{{< image "/images/doc/select-scalab.png" "Vertical scaling: the scaler size will from S to XL." >}}
+{{< image "/images/doc/select-scalab.png" "Vertical scaling: the Scaler size will go from S to XL." >}}

 ## Combination of both scalings

 When both scalings are set up, **vertical scaling** is privileged over **horizontal scaling**.
-In the case you set the vertical scaling from S to L, and the horizontal scaling from 2 scalers to 4 scalers, Clever Cloud will firstly increase the size of the 2 scalers already launched.
+In the case you set the vertical scaling from S to L, and the horizontal scaling from 2 Scalers to 4 Scalers, Clever Cloud will firstly increase the size of the 2 Scalers already launched.

-If the 2 initials scalers are at their maximum size, Clever Cloud will launch new scalers with the maximum size of scalers.
+If the 2 initials Scalers are at their maximum size, Clever Cloud will launch new Scalers with the maximum Scalers size.
 This is how it'll be done:

 2-S => 2-M => 2-L => 3-L => 4-L.